 16) Does it work with voice control devices like google home?

-The Latest IA range of alarm allows for smart device controls.
+The Latest IA range of Yale smart alarm systems allows for smart device controls.
 It can easily connect to voice control devices such as Google Home or Alexa.
 You can use these devices to control the operation of your alarm system.
 For example, you can tell Alexa to arm your alarm system.
 This would help to eliminate the need for manual intervention to arm or disarm the alarm system.
 It is very convenient for people who are already using such devices in their homes.

 17) DIY vs Professional alarms?